fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     <p class="blog-post-image-caption">30-day returns forecasts from 2024-06-29 to 2024-07-28.</p>

-After the analysis has been completed, we can delete the model and the endpoint.
+Finally, we delete the model created for running the batch transform job.

 .. code:: python

     # delete the model
-    predictor.delete_model()

-    # delete the endpoint
-    predictor.delete_endpoint(delete_endpoint_config=True)
+    transformer.delete_model()

 ******************************************
 References